 Different user groups use different platforms, e.g., Windows, MacOS, and Linux for the general user and the latest petaflop machines for the most advanced users.
 Being available as a web service, VIKING works in the browser, thus eliminating the cross-platform compatibility problem.
 It is available on any computer, desktop or mobile, connected to the Internet.

-VIKING features a 3D molecular viewer, allowing to visualize molecular and atomic structures in the browser window.
-Currently under development is the interactive editor, which allows the user to construct and modify such structures using visual tools directly in the browser window.
+VIKING features a 3D molecular viewer/editor, allowing to visualize molecular and atomic structures in the browser window, and to construct and modify such structures using interactive visual tools directly in the browser window.

 One of the key features is the possibility to link VIKING to supercomputers (currently linked to Abacus 2.0) and use their computational power for running the simulations.